w3f/polkadot-wiki/docs/general/wallets.md

 private key gives full access to all the allowed transactions on that blockchain account.
 It is important to keep the private key secure.

-:::tip Not your keys, not your tokens!
+:::tip Not your keys, not your coins!

-With custodial wallets (like accounts central exchanges), another party controls your private keys.
-With non-custodial wallets, only you have access to your account's private key.
+With **custodial wallets** (like accounts in centralized exchanges), another party controls your private keys.
+Private keys are used to access funds in your account, so you trust the exchange that your key will always be given to you whenever you need it.
+With **non-custodial wallets**, only you have access to your account's private key.

 :::

-To realize the multichain vision of Polkadot, it is important to have non-custodial wallets that make it convenient to interact with multiple blockchains in Polkadot ecosystem.
+To realize the multichain vision of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, it is important to have non-custodial wallets that make it convenient to interact with multiple blockchains in {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem.

 ## Non-Custodial Wallets